motdotla/writings/articles/notions.md

 + clicktocloud -> deploy to heroku button

 I could have continued on with one of these.
 Stuck to it.
 What might have happened.
 Reflect on that.

+Correspondance - an email client that disallows company emails.
+They just don't go through.
+Instead, only personal emails can make there way into your inbox.
+A place where only personal email is seen.
+Like the old days when receiving real letters from people was so exciting, this could be a fun place to go and see email from friends and family - and keep it there for reminiscing.
+Maybe company emails and others make their way into a separate bin.